the-virtual-brain/tvb-root/tvb_documentation/manuals/UserGuide/UserGuide-UI_Simulator-Visualizers.rst

 in "Color Lines by" at the top of the screen.
 They are then sorted automatically by one of the selected methods or manually, by dragging and dropping each line in the desired position, as seen on the picture bellow.
-Lines can be removed by dragging them to the top "trash bin area" that appear every time a line is selected to be dragged.
+Lines can be removed by dragging them to the top "trash bin area" that appears every time a line is selected to be dragged.